 # Use Segments and Exclusions

-> Include the people who should receive the email and exclude the people who should not.
+> Include the people who should receive the email, and exclude the people who should not receive it.

 - Human page: https://mailrith.com/guides/use-segments-and-exclusions